turingschool-examples/frontend-mod-1-prework/section3/reflection.md

 1. What questions do you still have about Arrays and loops?

     For key pair arrays, how do you split up what part of the array the looping functions act upon?
+For instance, if I had an array of objects, but I wanted to act on only one attribute of each, could I just call out that attribute?
+So if I have a class of boxes with a height attribute, could I just say `box[i].height + 1` or something within my for loop?

+    Also, how do you loop in a multidimensional array or matrix?
+Do you nest your for loops?

     For commands that permanently change the array, what kind of backups do you have if you realize you didn't want to do that/is there an undo?
 Or is it always easy to just go delete the lines of code that changed the array to begin with?